BruOp/personal-website/content/blog/ibl/index.md

 \end{aligned}
 $$

-Since our integral is not dependent on any material properties or view direction, and instead dependent only on $\mathbf{n}$, we can solve this integral for every direction $\mathbf{n}$ and store the results in a cube map, allowing us to look up the irradiance for any normal direction later.
-Note that since we're not using an NDF or anything like that, we can get away with simply uniformly sampling our hemisphere.
-Then we just multiply it by $c_{\text{diff}}$ later on and we're done!
+Since our integral is not dependent on any material properties or view direction, and instead dependent only on $\mathbf{n}$, we can solve this integral for every direction $\mathbf{n}$ and store the results in a cube map, allowing us to later look up the irradiance for any normal direction.
+Note that since we're not using an NDF, we can get away with simple uniform sampling of our hemisphere.

-In BGFX, I implemented this using compute shaders, using thread groups with a third dimension corresponding to a face of the cube.
-I'm not certain this is actually a good idea as it result in poor coherency, but I didn't have time to benchmark against just dispatching a different job for each face.
+In BGFX, I implemented this using compute shaders, using thread groups with a third dimension corresponding to the faces of the cube.
+I'm not certain this is actually a good idea as it may result in poor coherency, but I didn't have time to benchmark against seperate dispatches for each face.
 This is left as an exercise for the reader.

 Here's the shader code used to generate a 64x64 irradiance map inside of a compute shader: